← Back to 史記

 使 使

 In the year after Wencheng died, the Son of Heaven was very ill at Ding Hu.
 Shamans and doctors were employed for everything, but he was not cured.
 You Shui Fa Gen said that Shang commandery had a shaman who was ill and to whom ghosts and gods descended.
-The emperor summoned him and placed the sacrifice at Ganquan.
+The emperor summoned him and set up the sacrifice at Ganquan.
 When he was ill, he sent people to ask the god lord.
 The god lord said, 'The Son of Heaven should not worry about the illness.
-When the illness is slightly better, force yourself to meet me at Ganquan.'
+Once your illness has eased a little, make the effort to meet me at Ganquan."
 Therefore, the illness was cured, and then he rose and visited Ganquan, and the illness was truly gone.
 He granted a great amnesty and established the god lord of the longevity palace.
 Among the god lords of the longevity palace, the most honored is Tai Yi.
 Its assistants are called the great prohibition, the destiny master, and the like, and they all followed him.
-They could not be seen, but they heard his words, and the words were equal to a human voice.
-Sometimes they went and sometimes they came, and when they came, then the wind was solemn.
+The beings could not be seen, but their words could be heard, sounding just like human voices.
+Sometimes they departed, and sometimes they came; when they came, the wind was solemn.
 They dwelt within the curtained room.
 Sometimes they spoke in the daytime, but constantly at night.
 The Son of Heaven was purified, and then he entered.
 Because the shaman was the host, he controlled the eating and drinking.
 What they spoke went down.
 Again, he established the longevity palace and the north palace, spread feather flags, set up offering utensils, and ritually treated the god lord.
 What the god lord spoke, the emperor made people receive and write down his words, and he named it 'painting method.'
 What he spoke was what was known in the world's customs, and there was nothing extremely different, but the Son of Heaven's heart alone was happy.
 Its matters were secret, and no one in the world knew.

 67

 After three years, the officials said that the yuan should be named with heaven's auspiciousness and was not suitable to be numbered with one and two.
-The first yuan was called 'build,' the second yuan with the long star was called 'light,' and the third yuan with the suburban sacrifice obtaining a one-horned beast was called 'hunt,' it is said.
+The first yuan was called 'build,' the second yuan with the long star was called 'light,' and the third yuan with the suburban sacrifice obtaining a one-horned beast was called 'hunt,' according to the accounts.

 68